Site Contents

 Leisure Time Spanish Phrases

 This page has additional leisure time related phrases.
 You can use these phrases to talk with your Spanish speaking friends about the activities you enjoy during your free time.
-The subjects covered in the Spanish phrases below include topics such as having a chat over a cup of coffee, playing cards, listening to music, going bowling, playing a video game, going for a walk or a run or a swim, reading the newspaper, and even getting a suntan.
+The subjects covered in the Spanish phrases below include topics such as having a chat over a cup of coffee, playing cards,

 After you study the phrases on this page you'll be more equipped to talk about your leisure time activities and hobbies in Spanish.